Samsung's Unpacked event for the new Samsung Galaxy Note 10 is over.

-If you don't have a personal invite to show at the Barclays Center in Brooklyn, you can still watch the full reveal online.
-Here's how.
+If you didn't have a personal invite to show at the Barclays Center in Brooklyn, or if you were busy and couldn't catch the live stream as it happened, you can still watch the full reveal online.
+Here's how, plus everything Samsung announced.

 Samsung Galaxy Note 10

 Samsung announced the new Galaxy Note 10.
 It now comes in a small size, too.
 That's right, rather than the Note being limited to the biggest of screens, there's now a more conventional size for those wanting the S Pen experience without the huge phone.
 The Galaxy Note 10 has a 6.3-inch display, while the Galaxy Note 10+has a 6.8-inch display.
 Go here to learn more.